-The assets of the School primarily consist of cash & cash equivalents and capital assets, net of accumulated depreciation.
-Liabilities consist primarily of salaries and benefits payable, long-term notes payable, and long-term net pension liability.
+The assets of the School primarily consist of cash & cash equivalents, amounts due from other agencies, and capital assets, net of accumulated depreciation.
+Liabilities consist primarily of salaries and benefits payable, a long-term note payable, and a long-term net pension liability.